UNIZG-FER-D307/semisup-seg-efficient/README.md

 Code for reproducing results from "[A baseline for semi-supervised learning of efficient semantic segmentation models](https://arxiv.org/abs/2106.07075)".

-This repository also contains slides, and some figures.
+This repository also contains slides and some figures.

 ## Setup